aykutalparslan/Ferrite/README.md

 ```console
 dotnet run
 ```
+- Make sure default-private.key and default-public-key are copied to the output directory as those are the keys embedded into the modified client
 - Use the [modified Android client](https://github.com/aykutalparslan/Telegram) to test with.

 Note: Docker support is planned in the future